FREQUENTLY ASKED QUESTIONS

 I would like to perform or volunteer at a Songhaven event – how can I get in touch?

-We would love to hear from you – please email us via firstname.lastname@example.org
+We currently have a full rota of singers and pianists, but we would still love to hear from you – please email us via firstname.lastname@example.org.